Model-Independent Machine Learning Approach for Nanometric Axial Localization and Tracking: Multifocal plane optical microscopy

 \section{Multifocal plane optical microscopy}

-Conventional widefield optical microscopes have limited depth discrimination, making it difficult to accurately determine the axial position of objects, especially near the focal plane.
+Conventional wide-field optical microscopes have limited axial discrimination, making it difficult to accurately determine the axial coordinate of objects, especially near the focal plane.
 Even with high numerical aperture objectives, a point source displaced several hundred nanometers from focus often produces nearly identical images, complicating axial localization.
-As shown in ref.~\cite{MUM1}, localization accuracy depends strongly on defocus: while in-focus imaging provides good precision in the transverse plane, it performs poorly along the axial axis; high defocus improves axial precision but degrades transverse accuracy.
+As shown in ref.~\cite{MUM1}, localization precision depends strongly on defocus: while in-focus imaging provides good precision in the transverse plane, it performs poorly along the axial axis; high defocus improves axial precision but degrades transverse precision.
 This trade-off hinders uniform 3D localization.
 To address this issue, the multifocal plane imaging technique was proposed in ref.~\cite{MUM2}.
-This technique simultaneously captures two separate focal planes within the specimen.
-One focal plane matches the typical focal plane imaged by a standard wide-field microscope, whereas the other plane is offset from the standard focal plane.
-When the object of interest is imaged in the described setup, the image of the offset focal plane offers extra details about the object's position.
+This technique simultaneously captures two or more separate focal planes within the specimen.
+The dual-focal-plane imaging technique is a specific case in which one focal plane matches the typical focal plane imaged by a standard wide-field microscope, whereas the other plane is offset from the standard focal plane.
+When the object of interest is imaged in the described setup, the image of the offset focal plane offers extra details about the object's axial coordinate.
 Utilization of this supplementary information enables a more precise determination of the object's 3D location.